The Wild: Plot

 In the Central Park Zoo, Samson the lion narrates stories of his adventures in the African savanna to his son Ryan.
 Ryan dreams of going to the wild to learn how to roar like his father, but Samson dismisses the idea.

-During the night, Samson and his friends; Benny the squirrel, Bridget the giraffe, Larry the anaconda, and Nigel the koala, compete in a turtle curling championship.
-Ryan and his own friends accidentally trigger a stampede, ending the game much to Samson's disappointment.
-Ryan wanders into a green intermodal container, where he gets accidentally locked inside, loaded onto a freight truck and shipped away.
+During the night, after the zoo closes, Samson and his friends; Benny the squirrel, Bridget the giraffe, Larry the anaconda, and Nigel the koala, compete in a turtle curling championship.
+Ryan and his own friends accidentally trigger a stampede, ending the game and causing Samson and Ryan to argue.
+Ryan wanders into a green intermodal container said to be placed in Africa.
+After he changes his mind, he accidentally gets locked inside, loaded onto a semi-trailer freight truck, and then shipped away.

 With the help of a pigeon Hamir, Samson and his friends set out to rescue Ryan, hitching a ride in a garbage disposal truck.
 Passing through Times Square, they get cornered by a pack of rabid dogs, and manage to escape through the sewage system.
-The group take directions to the docks from two street-smart sewer alligator brothers, Stan and Carmine.
+The group take directions to the docks from two streetwise sewer alligator brothers, Stan and Carmine.
 The next morning, they commandeer a tugboat from the New York Harbor.
 With the help of Benny and Canadian geese, Samson steers the boat towards the direction of Ryan's ship.

-After days of sea travel, the boat reaches the shores of Africa.
+After a couple days, the boat reaches the shores of Africa.
 They witness a ship evacuating the animals from a dormant volcano, and Ryan running into the jungle.
-Unable to stop him on time; Nigel, Bridget, Larry and Benny head back to the ship, while Samson stays to continue searching for his son.
+Unable to eat a grumpy hyrax named Colin, Samson reveals to his friends that he wasn't born in the wild.
+Nigel, Bridget, Larry and Benny head back to the ship, while Samson stays to continue searching for his son.

-In the jungle, the quartet are attacked by a herd of wildebeests who reside in the volcano, capturing Nigel.
+In the jungle, the quartet are attacked by a herd of black wildebeests who reside in the volcano, capturing Nigel.
 Their leader Kazar, pronounces Nigel "The Great Him," based on an "omen" he received when he was young, believing that "The Great Him" will help his kind alter the food chain so that prey become predators.
-Bridget and Larry are also captured, prepared to be eaten.
+Bridget and Larry are also captured and prepared to be eaten.